neoremind/kraps-rpc/README.md

 There are a couple of steps to create a RPC server which provide `HelloEndpoint` service.

 1. Create `RpcEnvServerConfig`, `RpcConf` is where you can specify some parameters for the server, will be discussed the below section, `hello-server` is just a simple name, no real use later.
-Host and port must be speicified.
+Host and port must be specified.
 Note that is server can not bind on port, it will try to increase the port value by one and try next.
 2. Create `RpcEnv` which launches the server via TCP socket at localhost on port 52345.
 3. Create `HelloEndpoint` and setup it with an identifier of `hello-service`, the name is for client to call and route into the correct service.
 4. `awaitTermination` will block the thread and make server run without exiting JVM.